Skip to content

 Usual practice is to use the following constants to set verbosity:

-Sets the global resume behavior for verify instructions.
+The resume instruction sets the global resume behavior for verify instructions.
 On a verify mismatch, the simulation stops with severity failure if the global resume is set to 0; otherwise, it continues and reports an error.

 Examples